-It is no lie that organisations have a long history of promoting pride and a sense of unity among the employees of the company through their internal communications, but this has been faced with countless challenges.
-From paper based promotional leaflets regarding company events, to constant emails and of course, the intranet.
-We only need to mention intranet to exemplify that internal communications is full of challenges.
+It is no lie that organizations have a long history of promoting pride and a sense of unity among the employees of the company through their internal communications, but this has been faced with countless challenges.
+From paper-based promotional leaflets regarding company events to constant emails and of course, the intranet.
+We only need to mention intranet to exemplify that internal communications are full of challenges.
 Often, the key question is, how do you keep your employees engaged consistently – without irrelevant notifications and clutter – while adding value to their work environment?

 An average employee receives 88 emails per day.
 That’s only an average, it can be much higher for many.
 So, forget about engaging employees through email.
 Whilst even 5 years ago this made sense, today engaging someone through their cluttered inbox is about as easy as crossing a minefield..
 Since Employees are drowning in emails, the deluge of internal communication emails are likely the first to be deleted.

 The traditional response is, “Let’s create an intranet then…” Intranets are clunky though, too often they are built by interns and not on the most intuitive platforms.
 Employees have to make an effort to visit and since it’s up to employees to check the intranet, any urgent updates may not be checked for days or even weeks.